tomohisa/dcb-events.github.io/docs/glossary.md

 ## Sequence Number

-Unique, incremental identifier assigned to events, ensuring their correct order within a stream
+A unique, incremental identifier assigned to events in the same context, ensuring their correct order within a stream

-## State

-Current condition or snapshot of a system or entity, derived from a sequence of past events

 ## View Model